-Bank Interest income
+Interest income

-Bank interest is recognized on a time-proportionate basis using the effective interest method and on a gross basis including withholding tax, if any.
-Bank interest is accounted for on an accrual basis.
+Bank interest is recognised on a time-proportionate basis using the effective interest method and on a gross basis including any withholding tax, if any.
+Interest is accounted for on an accrual basis and includes gains in the value of money market funds included in cash and cash equivalents.